storj/docs/app/(docs)/object-mount/media-workflows/media-composer/page.md

   - For detailed diagnostics, set the Object Mount log level to `debug` or `trace` in Preferences.

 {% callout type="info" %}
+  **Use Patience with Slow Transfers**

-  If Object Mount appears slow when linking large files, it’s can be due to first-time access from cloud storage.
+  If Object Mount appears slow when linking large files, it can be due to first-time access from cloud storage.

   Performance improves after initial reads, thanks to caching and file prefetch.
 {% /callout %}